golang-leipzig/golang-leipzig.github.io/content/posts/meetup-43-wrapup.md

 ## Monads

-A finite state machine consists of states and state *transistions*;
+A finite state machine consists of states and state *transitions*;
-implementationwise, a state may be *any* type, but at the same type we would benefit from marking a type as a state, hence unifying different actions.
-A [variant type](https://www.cs.cornell.edu/courses/cs3110/2013sp/lectures/lec04-types/lec04.html) could be a solution, but [Go does not support variant types](https://go.dev/doc/faq#variant_types) (but interfaces and type switches allow for some unification).
+implementationwise, a state may be *any* type, but at the same time we would benefit from marking a type as a state, hence unifying different actions.
+A [variant type](https://www.cs.cornell.edu/courses/cs3110/2013sp/lectures/lec04-types/lec04.html) could be a solution, but [Go does not support variant types](https://go.dev/doc/faq#variant_types) (albeit interfaces and type switches allow for some unification).

 In [essence](https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/wadler-essence-fp.pdf),